Last Updated: 29.09.2023

 The feeling of being excited and happy to the point that you cannot contain yourself.
 Similar to being amped or hyped up.
 John John Florence’s favorite word and a cornerstone phrase if you want to speak like a surfer.

-Also known as a longboard.
+No, this surfing term does not refer to a place but for a longboard.
 A mal is generally 9 – 11 foot long with great buoyancy and very forgiving rails.
 Their size and sturdiness make them the ideal board for beginner surfers to learn on.
 Available as soft tops and in timber, fiberglass and epoxy constructions.

 The part of a wave beyond the pocket where there is less energy but more room for a lateral maneuver.